google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/cache-api.md

     cache.match(request, options).then(...);

-If more than one cached request matches then the one that was created first will be returned.
+If more than one cached request matches then the one that was created first is returned.

 If you want to retrieve *all* matching responses, you can use `cache.matchAll`.